ryanmcalpin/beer-finder/README.md

 Ryan McAlpin, Epicodus 5/26/17

 ## Description
-This is an Android app that allows users to search for beers and breweries.
-Users can search by name and style.
-The app returns a list of matching beers from the BreweryDB API.
+Android app that allows users to search for beers and breweries.
+Returns results from the BreweryDB API.

 ## Requirements
 * Android Studio 2.3.2 or newer